 When buying a car, you need to understand what you require.
 What are you willing to spend?
 How many do you need the car to seat?
 How many miles to the gallon are you interested in?
 Do you need four or two doors?
 Write out your wish list, and take it to the dealership with you.

 Research any dealership prior to offering to buy a car there.
 You can get a better deal if you know how they operate and what finance options they offer.
 Reading customer reviews is a good picture of what you may be getting into.

-You don’t want to feel rushed so that you commit to a deal you’re not really comfortable with.
-You should allocate at least an entire afternoon.If you don’t have that much time, don’t hesitate to come back when it is more convenient.
+You don’t want to feel rushed so that you commit yourself to a deal that you are not really comfortable with.
+You need at least a full afternoon.If you are pressed for time, you can restart the negotiation another day.

 Don’t get a car that is more than you can afford, even if the dealer pressures you to.

 You should apply for a car loan before going to a dealership.
 You might get a better deal from them.
 If you walk in with a loan already, the entire process will be quicker.

 Purchasing a new car is both frightening and exhausting at the same time.
 There are several online sites that allow you to compare specs and models.
 This can assist you money and time by narrowing down choices.